 When a driver or another person causes a bicycle accident, it’s vital to know your rights to hold them accountable for their negligence.
 If your bicycle accident happened due to poor road maintenance or other road hazard, you may be able to file a claim against the local government or municipality in charge of maintaining the road.
-There are many possible causes of bicycle accidents in Kansas and Missouri, and an experienced Kansas City personal injury attorney can be a tremendous asset in any event.
+There are many possible causes of bicycle accidents in Kansas and Missouri, and an experienced personal injury lawyer in Kansas City can be a tremendous asset in any event.

 Liability with bike accidents works similarly to that of car accidents.
 When a bicyclist gets into an accident with another vehicle and the driver is at fault, he or she may pursue damages against the driver to compensate for medical bills and other damages.